ibmresilient/resilient-community-apps/fn_exchange_online/README.md

 -->
 ### v1.1.0
 * Add "max retry" capability to Microsoft Graph API requests when 503 (server unavailable)  or 429 (too many requests) are returned from the Microsoft server.
-Parameters max_retries_total and max_retries_backoff_factor are settable in the app.config.
+Parameters max_retries_total and max_retries_backoff_factor are settable in the app.config file.
 * The Example: Exchange Online Query Messages and Example: Exchange Online Delete Messages from Query Results menu item rules allow the user to select where query results are displayed:
   * Exchange Online data table
   * Incident note